 However, I can still stick with tradition and enjoy a few things that we do every year and one of them is watching Scrooged.
 Hands down one of my favorite holiday movies.
-With dinner we’re drinking The Double Magician from Short’s Brewing.
-So while the beer is cold and outside is colder lets get on to the recipe for beef tips and gravy.
+With dinner, we’re drinking The Double Magician from Short’s Brewing.
+So while the beer is cold and outside is colder let’s get on to the recipe for beef tips and gravy.

 This recipe is one that I’ve been making since before Pinterest was invented.
 I did find it online and then printed it out but I’ve been making it so long that I threw it out.
 Luckily I think that I found it on Taste of Home and pretty sure this is it!

 First off know that this recipe is time intensive.
 If your hanging out at home on a Sunday this is the perfect meal for you.
 I have tried cutting down on the time this simmers and it never comes out nearly as good as when I let it go the whole 1-1/2 hours.
 So be warned.